azefiel/appreciation-award/README.md

 serve -s build
 ```

-Will start the production server and serve the app at `http://localhost:5000/`
+The production server will start and serve the app at `http://localhost:5000/`

 ## Built With